Advanced Heroquest: Reception

-In the January 1990 edition of Games International (Issue 12), Philip A. Murphy's original impression was that this was exactly the same game as the original HeroQuest, albeit produced by Games Workshop rather than Milton-Bradley.
+In the January 1990 edition of Games International (Issue 12), Philip A. Murphy's original impression was that this was exactly the same game as the original HeroQuest, albeit produced by Games Workshop rather than Milton Bradley.
 Nevertheless he admired the production values, calling all the components "a true delight and all other producers [...] could learn a lesson from GW's attention to quality components."
 However, Murphy did not like "the constant references, by word and image, to Warhammer this, Warhammer that, Citadel miniatures, Citadel paints, future supplements and White Dwarf magazine."
-While he felt that the original game by Milton-Bradley "had been rushed out of production [...] and could have been much better with more playtesting", Murphy felt that Advanced HeroQuest had the opposite problem, calling it "overproduced and a tad too complex."
+While he felt that the original game by Milton-Bradley "had been rushed out of production [...] and could have been much better with more playtesting", Murphy felt that Advanced Heroquest had the opposite problem, calling it "overproduced and a tad too complex."
 He concluded by giving the game an average rating of 3 out of 5, saying "it should be magnificent, and indeed at times it is.
 But just as often, it's a great disappointment."

+Reviewed in the February 1990 issue of Sinclair User Precinct 19 column, the magazine described Advanced Heroquest as a "nice bridge" between casual board games and "hard-core RPG fanatic" games.
+They also noted that the game treated the Game Master as "much more of an adversary against the players, rather than adopting the traditional role of guiding the players".
+They also praised its "Fate" point mechanic, which served as a necessary "safety net" to prevent early player death in the more complex and lethal system.